mosdragon/ieee-hexo/source/hardware/index.md

 Check out our [Wiki](http://ieee-hardware.gatech.edu/wiki/Main_Page) if you’re interested in seeing how our projects have turned out so far.

-Feel free to contact our Team Captain for suggestions and questions:
+Feel free to contact our Team Captains for suggestions and questions:

-Jay Poddar : <hardware@ieee.gatech.edu>
+_Jay Poddar & Tianhao Li_ : <hardware@ieee.gatech.edu>

 __Meetings__
 Mondays 7:30 pm
-Van Leer TBA
+Van Leer 445C